dfinity/motoko/design/IDL.md

 * *Outbound* data returned from service to client as message results is *provided* by the service; an upgrade may provide *more* or more refined data without breaking clients.
 For example, an outbound record may provide additional fields after an upgrade.

 * *Inbound* data passed from client to service as message parameters is *required* by the service; an upgrade may only require *less* or less specific data without breaking clients.
-For example, an inbound record may require fewer fields after an upgrade.
+For example, an inbound record may accept additional variant cases after an upgrade.

 That is, outbound message results can only be replaced with a subtype (more fields) in an upgrade, while inbound message parameters can only be replaced with a supertype (fewer fields).
 This corresponds to the notions of co-variance and contra-variance in type systems.

 Subtyping applies recursively to the types of the fields themselves.
 Moreover, the directions get *inverted* for inbound function and actor references, in compliance with standard rules.

+However, to allow evolution of record and variant types, records behave in a non-standard way in certain positions:

+* Instead of removing inbound record fields in a subtype, the rules only allow *adding* them there as well, but only as long as they are optional.

+* Instead of removing outbound variant fields in a subtype, the rules only allow *adding* them, but only as long as the entire variant is optional.

+To make this sound (i.e., not break transitivity), the subtyping rules on records are different for co- and contra-variant occurrences.
+To that end, the subtyping relation is indexed by a *polarity* parameter `P` that controls which rules apply.
+In co-variant positions, the polarity is `+` while in contra-variant positions it is `-`.
+Most rules do not depend on polarity, but for records and variants it selects a different set of rules based on whether the type is inbound or outbound.

+The effect is that a field of option type can always be added to a record type, no matter whether in co- or contra-variant position.
+If an optional field is added to an inbound record, and the client did not provide it, the service will read it as if its value was null.
+Similarly, a field can always be added to an optional variant type, no matter whether in co- or contra-variant position.
+If a field is added to an outbound record, and the client did not expect it, it will read the whole variant value as if it was null.

 ### Rules